Frequently Asked Questions

 Can I split my payment into two or three installments?

-Yes, but I will not ship your order until I have the payment in full.
+In most cases yes, but I will not ship your order until I have the payment in full.

 I've already purchased my papers/envelopes/materials to letter on.
 Can you use the ones I have or do I have to buy them from you?